nhatcher/Clouds-Analyzer/README.md

 Dependencies:

-I use the wonderful QT for all the UI and FFTW3 for the Fast Fourier Transforms
+I use the wonderful Qt4 for all the UI and FFTW3 for the Fast Fourier Transforms

 * Qt4
 * FFTW3 (`sudo apt-get install libfftw3-dev` on my Linux box)